 The inventiveness and energy of New York's dance scene at the time might have contributed to David's ability to explore and synthesize contrasting movements and ideas with with humor, openness and daring.

 Dancers could live relatively cheaply in the city, and there was more public funding to be had for dance groups and individual artists, who were pulling up formality by the roots, staging dances in parks, in trees, in their apartments.
-Contact improvisation, a form of partner dance that depends entirely on how the dancers physically communicate with each other as they maintain contact, flowered in the 1970s; David was among the first dancers to practice the contact improv with its founder, Steve Paxton.

 For whatever cultural or historical reasons, postmodern dance in the 1970s seemed to be an irony-free art form, too.
 Dances and dance companies were weird and interesting and hopeful, even eager in their embrace of bold movement, discovery, emotion -- and they could find audiences just as eager to be affected by the work.
 In other words, there was much less, or least a different quality of snark.